 In the second scenario, you could argue, or you can offer the item to the next highest bidder.
 Arguing likely won’t result in getting you what you want and can hurt your reputation.
 Instead, offer the item for purchase to the next highest bidder.
 This route still makes your organization money.
 You may make less, but making something is better than making nothing (in most cases).

-Pro Tip: With Qgiv’s auction tools bidders input their payment method through the app.
+Pro Tip: With Qgiv’s auction tools bidders input their payment method through your secure auction website.
 If they entered credit card or eCheck information, they’re charged automatically when the auction ends.
-This helps prevent nonpayment due to buyer remorse as they ‘re charged automatically.
+This helps prevent nonpayment due to buyer remorse as they’re charged automatically.

 Auction fundraisers require disaster planning like any other event.
 There’s a lot to plan for, but it all boils down to knowing the ins and outs of your venue, watching the weather, and doing your best to create a safe, pleasant environment for your event.

 Want more advice on auction events?
 Learn how to run a silent auction in 3 simple steps.